 Gain practical professional experience through UA's optional cooperative education program in the computer science field of your choice.
 Through co-op, you’ll alternate semesters of work and school while earning a competitive salary.

-Interact with other computer science students and professionals in the field through the Akron Student Chapter of the Association for Computing Machinery.
+- Akron Student Chapter of the Association for Computing Machinery

 Page maintained by the Department of University Communications and Marketing.
 Request a change to this page.